7 The role of simulation in modern statistics

 ry.H0 = rnorm)

-There are two things that you need to decide when performing a simulation study:
+There are two decisions that you need to make when performing a simulation study:

 As an example, if a small pilot simulation indicates that the power is about 0.8 and you want a confidence interval with width 0.01, the number of simulations needed can be computed as follows: